 Note also that the value of the name attribute is an NCName (non-colon name - that is, may not have a prefix).
 The name of a variable is defined in the target namespace of the schema containing the definition.
 If multiple dfdl:defineVariable definitions have the same 'name' attribute in the same namespace then it is a Schema Definition Error.

-A default instance of the variable is automatically created (with global scope) at the start of processing.
-Additional instances of a variable can be created associated with the scope of other schema components.
+A default instance of the variable is automatically created (with global scope) at the start of a DFDL parse or unparse.
+Additional instances of a variable can be created with the scope of other schema components.
 See Section 7.7.2 The dfdl:newVariableInstance Statement Annotation Element.

 The external property is optional.
 If not specified it takes the default value 'false'.
 If true, the value may be provided by the DFDL processor and this external value will be used as the global default value overriding any defaultValue specified on the dfdl:defineVariable annotation.
 The mechanism by which the processor provides this value is implementation-defined.

-A variable instance gets its value either from the default value provided in the dfdl:defineVariable definintion, from an external binding of the variable if the definition has the external attribute, from a dfdl:setVariable statement (See Section 7.7.3, The dfdl:setVariable Statement Annotation Element), or from the default value of a dfdl:newVariableInstance statement (See Section 7.7.2 The dfdl:newVariableInstance Statement Annotation Element.)
+A variable instance gets its value either from the default value provided in the dfdl:defineVariable definition, from an external binding of the variable if the definition has the external attribute, from a dfdl:setVariable statement (See Section 7.7.3, The dfdl:setVariable Statement Annotation Element), or from the default value of a dfdl:newVariableInstance statement (See Section 7.7.2 The dfdl:newVariableInstance Statement Annotation Element.)

 There is no required order between dfdl:defineVariable and other schema level defining annotations or a dfdl:format annotation that may refer to the variable.